pood0g/eternal_blue3/ReadMe.md

-# EternalBlue exploit originally written by OffensiveSecurity?
+# EternalBlue exploit originally written by sleepya?

 Modified by Leon Mailfert.
  - Refactored the exploit to work in Python3